huggingface/huggingface_hub/tasks/src/text-classification/about.md

 classifier = pipeline("text-classification", model = "textattack/bert-base-uncased-WNLI")
 classifier("I put the cake away in the refrigerator.
 It has a lot of butter in it., The refrigerator has a lot of butter in it.")
-## [{'label': 'LABEL_0', 'score': 0.5290462970733643}]
+## [{'label': 'entailment', 'score': 0.529}]
 ```

 ### Sentiment Analysis
-Sentiment Analysis is the task of determining the sentiment of a text.
-The classes can be positive, negative, neutral or sentiments.
+Sentiment Analysis is determining the sentiment of a given text.
+The classes can be polarities like positive, negative, neutral, or sentiments like happiness, anger.
 The task is evaluated on Stanford Sentiment Treebank.
 There are variants of the sentiment analysis task.
 Aspect based sentiment analysis is the task of evaluating the aspect of an attribute of an entity, this can be a product review, where different aspects can be included in the same text.
 ```
 I would recommend the product, it is good quality but the price is high.